Canvas Wealth Advisors LLC Raises Position in iShares Core S&P U.S. Growth ETF (NASDAQ:IUSG)

 Canvas Wealth Advisors LLC raised its stake in shares of iShares Core S&P U.S. Growth ETF (NASDAQ:IUSG – Get Rating) by 91.4% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 56,909 shares of the company’s stock after purchasing an additional 27,175 shares during the period. iShares Core S&P U.S. Growth ETF accounts for about 1.9% of Canvas Wealth Advisors LLC’s portfolio, making the stock its 11th biggest position.
 Canvas Wealth Advisors LLC’s holdings in iShares Core S&P U.S. Growth ETF were worth $4,763,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Atticus Wealth Management LLC purchased a new stake in shares of iShares Core S&P U.S. Growth ETF in the first quarter worth approximately $42,000.
-Parallel Advisors LLC grew its stake in iShares Core S&P U.S. Growth ETF by 4.6% in the first quarter.
-Parallel Advisors LLC now owns 3,012 shares of the company’s stock worth $323,000 after purchasing an additional 132 shares in the last quarter.
-Brio Consultants LLC bought a new position in iShares Core S&P U.S. Growth ETF in the second quarter worth approximately $251,000.
-Steward Partners Investment Advisory LLC grew its stake in iShares Core S&P U.S. Growth ETF by 462.3% in the first quarter.
-Steward Partners Investment Advisory LLC now owns 69,712 shares of the company’s stock worth $7,366,000 after purchasing an additional 57,315 shares in the last quarter.
-Finally, Sound Income Strategies LLC bought a new position in iShares Core S&P U.S. Growth ETF in the second quarter worth approximately $59,000.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Norway Savings Bank purchased a new stake in shares of iShares Core S&P U.S. Growth ETF in the first quarter worth approximately $30,000.
+Atticus Wealth Management LLC bought a new position in iShares Core S&P U.S. Growth ETF in the first quarter worth approximately $42,000.
+Sound Income Strategies LLC bought a new position in iShares Core S&P U.S. Growth ETF in the second quarter worth approximately $59,000.
+MCF Advisors LLC bought a new position in iShares Core S&P U.S. Growth ETF in the first quarter worth approximately $64,000.
+Finally, Destiny Wealth Partners LLC grew its stake in iShares Core S&P U.S. Growth ETF by 542.7% in the first quarter.
+Destiny Wealth Partners LLC now owns 842 shares of the company’s stock worth $89,000 after purchasing an additional 711 shares in the last quarter.

 iShares Core S&P U.S. Growth ETF Stock Up 3.1 %